Psychtoolbox-3/psychtoolbox-3.github.com/docs/PropixxImageUndistortionThrowaway.md

 On Linux with the open-source graphics drivers, flipmethod 2 will
 increase stability due to the ability to do non-blocking but still
-vsynced flips without the overhead of [AsyncFlipBegin](AsyncFlipBegin) et al. If you
+vsynced flips without the overhead of [AsyncFlipBegin](AsyncFlipBegin) et al.
-can enable triplebuffering in the graphics driver (intel or nouveau)
-that will give another boost on Linux.
-If you can use DRI3/Present,
-even better (Requires [XOrg](XOrg) 1.16.3 or later, Mesa 10.3.4 or later, iow.
-a Ubuntu 15.04 distro or later for ease of setup).

-On Linux with the proprietary graphics drivers, or on OSX or Windows,
+On Linux with the proprietary [NVidia](NVidia) graphics driver, or on macOS or Windows,
+where you can't use flipmethod 2, flipmethod 1 for use of 'AsyncFlipBegin'
-'AsyncFlipBegin' flips should get you a bit of extra stability if you
+flips should get you a bit of extra stability if you are lucky, although not
-are lucky, albeit not as good as with Linux + FOSS drivers.
+as good as flipmethod 2 with Linux + FOSS drivers.

-On Linux with proprietary drivers or on Windows you may be able to get
+On Linux with proprietary [NVidia](NVidia) driver, or on Windows, you may be able to
-a bit more stability if your graphics driver supports triplebuffering.
+get a bit more stability if your graphics driver supports triplebuffering.
 However, time stamping and other correctness tests wouldn't work anymore,
 so you'd need some other means to verify timing.